Necessary and Sufficient Budgets in Information Source Finding with Querying: Adaptivity Gap: Proofs

 \subsection{Proof of Theorem~\ref{theorem:lowerad}}

-We will show the lower bound for given $K$ and $r$ of the case $p<1$. \footnote{The result for $p=1$ is similar except the termination of querying process when it meets the source.} For a given $r,$ we let $V_s$ be the set of all infected nodes from the rumor source within distance $K/r$ then we see that the querying dynamic still becomes a directed tree construction rooted by the source $v^*$.
+We will show the lower bound for given $K$ and $r$ of the case $p<1$. \footnote{The result for $p=1$ is similar to this except the termination of querying process when it meets the source.} For a given $r,$ we let $V_L$ be the set of all infected nodes from the rumor center within a distance $L:=K/r$ then we see that the querying dynamic still becomes a directed tree construction rooted by the source $v_1$.
 Then, the detection probability is expressed as the product of the two terms:

-where the first one is the probability that the distance between source and rumor center is less than $K/r$ and the second term is the probability that the estimated node is exactly the source in the candidate set for any learning algorithm under the algorithm class $\boldsymbol{C}(nb,r)$.
+where the first one is the probability that the distance between source and rumor center is less than $K/r$ and the second term is the probability that the estimated node is exactly the source in the candidate set for any learning algorithm under the algorithm class $\mathcal{AD}(r,K)$.
 First, from Lemma~\ref{lem:multihop_upper}, we have that the probability of first term in \eqref{eqn:detect01} is upper bounded by $1-ce^{-(K/r)\log(K/r)}$ where $c=4d/3(d-2)$ for a given budget $K$ and repetition count $r$.
-We see that the querying dynamic still becomes a directed tree construction rooted by the source $v^*$.
+We see that the querying dynamic still becomes a directed tree construction rooted by the source $v_1$.
 However, different to the NA-querying, the querying process gives direction data of a subgraph of the original direct tree because the querier chooses a node, interactively.
-For a given $r$, let $Z_{r,i}$ be the answer data of querying for a selected queried node $i$ where $1 \leq i \leq K/r.$ Then, from the assumption of the algorithm class $\boldsymbol{C}(nb,r)$, the joint entropy for the random answers with the infection time random vector $T$, $(T, Z_{r,1},\ldots,Z_{r,K/r})$ is given by
+For a given $r$, let $Z_{r,i}$ be the answer data of querying for a selected queried node $i$ where $1 \leq i \leq K/r.$ Then, from the assumption of the algorithm class $\mathcal{AD}(r,K)$, the joint entropy for the random answers with the infection time random vector $T$, $H(T, Z_{r,1},\ldots,Z_{r,K/r})$ is given by

 where $(a)$ is from the fact that all data $Z_{r,i}$ are independent.
 Let $G^*$ be the true directed graph and let $\hat{G}$ be be an estimated directed tree from the sequential answers of adaptive querying $(Z_{r,1},\ldots,Z_{r,K/r})$.
 Then, we see that this defines a Markov chain